 Porch awnings

-A porch awning is ideal for bad weather caravanning as it gives you somewhere to hang your wet gear rather than having it in the caravan.
-It also helps prevent heat escaping because the caravan door is inside it.
+A porch awning is ideal for caravanning in bad weather.
+It gives you somewhere to hang your wet gear rather than having it in the caravan, as well as somewhere to dry the dog!
+It also helps prevent heat from escaping because the caravan door is inside it.
 An awning carpet will also help prevent mud etc from being taken into the caravan.

 Snow and rain

-Snow build up on the roof of the caravan isn’t usually a problem in the UK but on an awning it can be, so make sure to brush it off before it causes the awning to collapse.
-Similarly, ensure the awning roof is set at an angle which allows rain to run off.
+Snow build up on the roof of the caravan isn’t usually a problem in the UK but on an awning it can be.
+Make sure to brush it off before it causes the awning to collapse.
+Similarly, make sure the awning roof is set at an angle that allows rain to run off.

 Draining down